stephenjohnlimb/ek9/README.md

 language will be like once the first reference implementation of the compiler is complete.

 ### Java and binaries
-The base version of Java for this project is now Java 19.
-I'm planning to use the lightweight threading mechanism in Java 21 to make the compiler as multithreaded as possible (I mean how hard can it be!).
+The base version of Java for this project is now Java 21.
+I'm now using the lightweight threading mechanism in Java 21 to make the compiler as multithreaded as possible (I mean how hard can it be!).

 I've also taken a look at [Graalvm](https://www.graalvm.org) to see if I can create a native application from the